5 Things You Need To Know About Men’s Mental Health

 It is evident that the old masculinity stereotypes of “not showing emotion,” or “men don’t cry” or “self-reliance” is clearly damaging to our men when we apply this to our mental health.

-Charlie Health talked to one of our own this month to get his take on men’s mental health.
-Andrew Swartz, the AZ Director of Outreach, shared his insight on 5 things you need to know about men’s mental health.
+Charlie Health talked to Andrew Swartz, the AZ Director of Outreach, and shared his insight on 5 things you need to know about men’s mental health.

 “A perceived barrier that men experience when reaching out for help is the common belief that men should hide their emotions in order to maintain their masculine identity.
 Fortunately, men in today’s society are beginning to be taught that asking for support is actually a sign of strength.
 Unfortunately, because of past stereotypes of what perceived “strength” is in a masculine culture, most men have a difficult time sharing or verbalizing their feelings.
 So although we are becoming more comfortable asking for support and allowing the chinks in our armor to be seen, we have a difficult time processing our weaknesses with other men.”